-Opposite of busy and active
+Opposite of busy and engaged in work or activity

-Opposite of subjugated, under the control of a foreign military presence
+Opposite of subjugated under the control of a foreign military presence

 Opposite of containing the maximum possible amount of that which can fit in the space available